 4. Rail Gun – Hold down your trigger to charge up – because this gun will destroy any droid with one single shot!

 5. Ray Gun – fires off a Ghostbuster-esque stream at droids.
-If you cross the streams it sends out a huge lighting bolt!
+If you cross the streams it sends out a huge lightning bolt!

 6. Ion Grenade – Fire out a grenade, and then pull the trigger again to ignite